osoml/pid4nfdi/content/authors/stephanie/_index.md

   - Project team members
 ---

-Steffi works at the Helmholtz Open Science Office and is a project team member of PID4NFDI.
+Stephanie works at the German National Library of Science and Technology (TIB) and is a project team member of PID4NFDI.